zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 ---
 layout: default
-title: The Hardest Part of Practicing Agile
+title: When Good Pairing Goes Bad
 tags: [article, draft]
 ---
-You want to know the hardest part about working on an agile team?
-No, it\'s not swallowing the kool-aid; though it\'s difficult to choke down.
-It\'s not test driven development, though that has so many subtle layers of nuance I\'ll never master it.
-It isn\'t refactoring, which requires you to see patterns in complexity and gently untangle it with the deftness of an Akido master.
-It\'s not being part of a whole team and doing whatever it takes to accomplish your purpose with people you may have little in common with.
-It\'s not being able to adapt your project\'s direction as deftly as a rock climber discovering just the right place to stick their heel on a particularly perilous ascent.
+Working on an agile team is hard.
+Agile teams shove a bunch of people with little in common into a small room and give them an objective.
+Stakeholders must adapt a project\'s direction as deftly as a rock climber discovering just the right place to stick their heel on a particularly perilous ascent.
+Test driven development has so many subtle layers of nuance I\'ll never master it.
+Refactoring requires you to see patterns in complexity then untangle them with the deftness of an Akido master.

-Each of these are incredibly important and incredibly difficult.
+Each of these are incredibly difficult and important.

-So what\'s harder?
-Pairing.
+But I think there is something harder: pairing.
 Pairing is hard.
 I mean really hard.
-Not just because pairing can quite literally stink.
-Mints and honest, compassionate feedback often take care of that.
+Not just because pairing can literally stink.
+Mints and honest, compassionate feedback take care of that.
 Not because it\'s technically difficult.
-After all, anyone can sit next to someone else for a few hours, point out typos and feel good about \"contributing value.\"
+Anyone can sit next to someone else for a few hours, point out typos and feel good about \"contributing value.\"

-Pairing is hard because it requires you to connect with someone for more than a few minutes at a time.
+Pairing forces you to connect with someone for more than a few minutes at a time.
 That person may not share your background, skills, passion, or even vocabulary; yet in order for pairing to be worth it you must communicate incredibly well.
 It requires you to be aware of and respond to non-verbal cues, interact with your shared creation at the same time as your pair, and sometimes even talk to each other.

 When pair programming, I\'ve noticed some patterns that add to the challenge: